feature-hub/feature-hub/README.md

 ## Motivation

 The Feature Hub has been created by [SinnerSchrader](https://sinnerschrader.com) as part of a project for a client.
-To ease collaboration and reusability, together with the client we decided to open-source the core engine of our Micro Frontend solution with this library.
+In order to facilitate collaboration and reusability, we decided together with the client to publish the core engine of our Micro Frontend solution as open source.

 ### Micro Frontends Instead of Monoliths